Aircraft flight dynamics: Drag coefficient equation and aerodynamic efficiency

 The aerodynamic efficiency has a maximum value, Emax, respect to CL where the tangent line from the coordinate origin touches the drag coefficient equation plot.

 The drag coefficient, CD, can be decomposed in two ways.
 First typical decomposition separates pressure and friction effects:

-There's a second typical decomposition taking into account the definition of the drag coefficient equation.
+There is a second typical decomposition taking into account the definition of the drag coefficient equation.
 This decomposition separates the effect of the lift coefficient in the equation, obtaining two terms CD0 and CDi.
 CD0 is known as the parasitic drag coefficient and it is the base drag coefficient at zero lift.
 CDi is known as the induced drag coefficient and it is produced by the body lift.